yow5110/Assignment-10/Problem-2 2DRW stats/README.md

-# Week 11 Task 2
+# Problem 2

 Here we'll generalize to 2D random walk for multiple particles and perform simple statistical analysis.

-1. Same as in Task 1, a template using angles to generate x and y steps is provided.
-Similar to what we did in class, we'll generate all the Np*Nstep random steps we need at once, so that no for loop is needed.
+1. A template using angles to generate x and y steps is provided.
+Similar to what we did in class for 1D random walk, we'll generate all the Nparticles*Nsteps random steps we need all at once, so that no for loop is needed.

-Next, instead of recording all the trajectories using cumulative sums, we will simply record the final position of the particles using just sum, and using the appropriate axis arguments.
+Next, instead of keeping track of all the trajectories using cumulative sums, let's perform a simple sum (with appropriate axis arguments) for each particle to obtain their final positions.

 A plotting section to show all the final positions of the random walkers is provided.
 A sample image is attached.